FREE SHIPPING ON ALL ORDERS OVER $150

 If you primarily want to tone and lose back fat to show off your muscles underneath, high reps with isolation exercises will be the way to go (along with a good diet, but we’ll touch on that later).
 Isolation movements being those that focus on a single muscle or muscle group.
 For example, bicep curls or seated rows.

-Think, isolation for sculpting, and compound for strength and muscle mass.
+Think, isolation for sculpting, and compound for strength and muscle density.

 Other than that, make sure to warm-up before your workouts.
 Doing some low to mid-intensity cardio with some stretches will go a long way in helping your body warm-up and get ready for the gains ahead.